Daniele Polencic

 As a first try, you could open a persistent connection to every Pod and round-robin requests to them.

-Or you could implement more sophisticated load balancing algorithms.
+Or you could implement more sophisticated load-balancing algorithms.

 The client-side code that executes the load balancing should follow the logic below:

-1. retrieve a list of endpoints from the Service
+1. Retrieve a list of endpoints from the Service.

-2. for each of them, open a connection and keep it open
+2. For each of them, open a connection and keep it open.

 1/4

-Instead of having the red Pod issuing a request to your Service, you could load balance the request client-side.
+Instead of having the red Pod issue a request to your Service, you could load balance the request on the client side.

 • You could write some code that asks what Pods are part of the Service.